joshnavdev/app-nodejs-codechallenge/graphql-gateway/README.md

 - Emit a `transaction_get_by_id` event to Kafka when on get transaction query.
 - Waits for responses from other services using Kafka request-response pattern.
 - Supports UUID-based queries for fetching transaction details.
+- Uses Redis for caching transaction data to improve performance.

 ## Tech Stack